 - To improve the level of physical fitness, through exercise, for each athlete.

 - To improve the individual’s physical skill level through instruction and providing varied activities.

 - To help establish an awareness of living a healthy lifestyle.

-- To work with the complete individual or athlete, i.e. not concentrating only on the physical aspects of the activities but also taking into account other factors like the social, emotional and psychological well-being of the individual.
+- To work with the complete individual or athlete - i.e. not concentrating only on the physical aspects of the activities but also taking into account other factors such as the social, emotional and psychological well-being of the individual.

 - To increase individual effort and encourage team involvement.

-- To motivate the athlete with a physical disability to attempt a variety of new sports or activities.
+- To motivate the athlete to attempt a variety of new sports or activities.

 - To offer the opportunity to travel and see new places.